GeorgiDinev/parrot-app/README.md

 ![Screenshot](/showcase-pics/parrot-app-architecture.png)

-To start the flask server and the whole project type: python parrot_service.py
+To start the flask server and the whole project type:</br>
+python parrot_service.py